rust-lang/rust/README.md

 ## Quick start

-You can use `rustfmt` on Rust 1.24 and above.
+You can run `rustfmt` with Rust 1.24 and above.

 To install: